Trekking, hiking, bush-walking, or bushwhacking...Whatever you call it, exploring nature isn’t always a walk in the park.

 You might encounter some beautiful creatures on your hike or trek.
 But keeping your distance is always a good idea.
 Wild animals are unpredictable and it’s better to admire from a safe distance than to risk provoking them.

 Under the standard Luggage and Personal Effects benefit we provide cover for sporting equipment up to $750, but not while you’re using it.
-See the PDS for more details.
+See the Policy Wording for more details.

 You would have a provision to claim for unused travel arrangements if you have to cancel your trip, or your trip is shortened due to claimable events such as your injury or illness, and the fees cannot be recouped from the provider.
 We do not provide cover for simply forgetting to turn up or misreading times, etc.